Kennedy Mall: 21st century

 The former Borders book store at the mall.
 This store is now HomeGoods.

 On January 21, 2014, it was announced that Sears would be closing in late April.
 Vertical Jump Park opened in 2016.
 Mindframe Theaters closed down January 1, 2017 and was replaced with Michigan-based Phoenix Theatres.
 In 2018, the Younkers closed, affecting ninety employees.

 In early 2020, Kennedy Mall partnered with Carnegie-Stout Public Library to open the Reading Corner, a community reading space inside the mall.
 The space closed during COVID-19 pandemic and was later displaced by a retail store, but was reopened in February 2024.
+The closure also came with an order from Governor Kim Reynolds to shut down all non-essential businesses in March 2020.
 In February 2023, it was announced that Books-A-Million would be moving into half of the former Younkers store.
 A HomeGoods took over the book store and a few other empty store fronts inside the mall.
 In June 2024, the mall requested zoning modifications to allow for businesses to be built in the southwestern parking lot.
+World Earth Minerals Superstore opened in November 2024, also in the former Younkers section.
+In 2026, Marshalls opened in the Kennedy Mall.